14. Approximate Minutes Reading (AMR): 8

 "Oh, it really doesn't matter to me."

 Jake snickered, "Yeah, almost everyone says that.
-You just need to add the 'As long as its healthy' part."
+You just need to add the 'As long as it’s healthy' part."
 Donna was a bit hurt by his comment.

 "So, what do you really want, Donna?"
 Jake paused, waiting for a reply.
 When Donna said nothing, Jake asked, "Don't you want to know what I think?"